-3. The shareholders acting at a General Shareholders' Meeting shall also decide, by way of a consultative vote, on the annual director remuneration report, and may also pass upon on any other reports or proposals submitted by the Board of Directors.
+2. The shareholders acting at a General Shareholders' Meeting shall decide, by way of a consultative vote, on the annual director remuneration report and on any other reports and proposals submitted for this purpose by the Board of Directors.

-■ TITLE II.
-METHODS OF HOLDING AND CALL TO THE GENERAL SHAREHOLDERS' MEETING
+TITLE IV.
+CALL TO THE GENERAL SHAREHOLDERS' MEETING